dwp/uc-historic-data-importer/docs/data_transformations.md

 ### Flatten `createdDateTime` objects within `_ids`
 #### Transform details
 In some collections the `_id` field is a compound object one of whose fields, `createdDateTime` is a mongo date field.
 These date fields are flattened, i.e. the `createdDateTimeValue is set to the value of the `$date` sub-field.
+Additionally the date string itself is converted from "2020-02-26T10:04:39.624Z" format (i.e. with a 'Z' at the end) to "2020-02-26T10:04:39.624+0000" format to match what comes across on kafka.
 For example:
 ```javascript
 {